axeluhl/sailing-analytics/wiki/info/landscape/creating-ec2-image-for-webserver-from-scratch.md

 ## httpd config repo

 Make sure the disposable reverse proxy key from root/keys is in the authorized_keys of the httpdConf user, the user has its own key in id_25519(.pub) and the user has the correct aws credentials.
+Finally make sure the hook is insured as a git clone --bare doesn't copy hooks.